MatthijsKamstra/meetup-dev-haag/haxejs.md

 ::note::

 - Haxe installer
-- editor installer
+- Editor installer
-- language installer
+- Language plugin installer
-- how to start
+- How to start / Where to start?
-- learn from internet
+- Only option is to learn php, and convert it to Haxe
-- not a lot of developers
+- Where are Haxe developers?
-- books?
+- Books / Manuals

 ::subslide::